 There are plenty of wood floor sanding contractors out there claiming to be the best in the business.
 Unfortunately, like with anything else, Cowboys also exist in wood floor sanding industry.
 Some of the jobs are so bad that even if you were trying, it would be hard to make it look this way.
 I really can’t see how they could mess up some of these floors so bad.

 It’s not a rule of the thumb, but many of these jobs were also done by people who were competitive enough to charge half the market price.
-Like with anything else out there, very attractive price always deserves a special attention.
-The cheapest usually means the compromise.
+Like with anything else out there, very attractive price always deserves special attention.
+The cheapest usually means a compromise.

 Take a look at this few examples of floor sanding cowboy jobs and see how floor sanding should not be done.
 Bad floor refinishing could happen to you as well.
 If you are in the business look at how not to refinish or sand a wood floor.

 Drum Streak Marks

 Inexperienced Contractor, bad, low-quality sander.
 This can be fixed only by restarting from 0.
 You will need to re-sand your freshly sanded wood floor.

 Trapped Debris Under Floor Finish